Blog posts

 By Caitriona Tyndall, MSc.
 BSc, Cancer Research UK Imperial Centre, Department of Surgery and Cancer, Imperial College London.

 The 4th of February is World Cancer Day.
 This is a day to remember and celebrate.
 Sadly cancer affects us all whether it’s personally or through our friends and family or work colleagues.
 In fact it’s estimated that 1 in 2 of us will be affected by cancer at some point in our lifetime.
 But in the face of this depressing statistic there is cause to celebrate.
 We can celebrate the people we know who have beaten cancer, celebrate the lives of those we have lost and celebrate the ground-breaking research being done by thousands of people across the UK and the world to help beat cancer sooner.
+I started my career in cancer research in the final year of my undergraduate.
+As I was starting my final year project in breast cancer research, someone very close to me was diagnosed with breast cancer.
+Thankfully she fought tooth and nail and came out a survivor but this moment really drove home the importance of the work that cancer researchers, clinicians and volunteers do to find new ways to prevent, diagnose and treat cancer.

 The IGHI Big Data Analytical Unit 2017 – year in review